PackmanDude/useful-scripts-archive/README.md

 # useful-scripts-archive

 A collection of GNU/Linux (ba)sh scripts to do various things more easily.

 ## Genshin Impact auto ice-bridging

-This trick can be done directly in shell prompt using [Shell Parameter Expansion](https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html).
-So, no file needed, only single dependency.
+Using [Shell Parameter Expansion](https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html), you can perform this trick directly at the shell prompt.
+No additional files are needed, only a single dependency.

 * Dependency: [xdotool](https://command-not-found.com/xdotool)
 * Game-specific requirements:
+  * Genshin should be in focus;
-  * You have 5 seconds before first keypress;
+  * You have 5 seconds before the first keypress;
-  * Genshin should be in focus within 5 seconds;
   * Kaeya's Elemental Skill must be ready;
-  * Turn to water forward.
+  * Turn to the water source.

 Code:
 ```bash
 sleep 5 && while true; do xdotool key e sleep 1.5 keydown w sleep 1.3 keyup w sleep 3.75; done
 ```

+## Important note

+A lot of things here aren't bugless.
+If you have any questions or problems, you can always contact the author using the [Issues](https://github.com/PackmanDude/useful-scripts-archive/issues) or [Discussions](https://github.com/PackmanDude/useful-scripts-archive/discussions) sections.
+Contributions are welcome!